 Studies have proven that learning to play music can result in improved academic skills.
 Besides your love of music, isn't that a great reason to take lessons online?

-Gaining Academic Skills Online
+Gaining Academic Skills with Online Courses

 It goes without saying that online tutoring is most suitable for sharpening academic skills.